 Florentine peasants clearly had ready access to lots of stale bread as evidenced by Pappa al Pomodoro, a soup featuring bread as a key ingredient.
 However, unlike Ribolita, this starchy red soup adds tomatoes as well as basil, garlic and olive oil.

-We’re not complaining.
 We’ve eaten soup all over the world and Pappa al Pomodoro is one of our favorites whether it’s served piping hot in the winter or refreshingly chilled in the summer.
+We even cook the Tuscan tomato bread soup at home.

 Where to Eat Papa al Pomodoro in Florence